tobega/tailspin-v0/TailspinReference.md

 A symbol may not change its value in the same scope, but it may be shadowed in a nested scope.

-Note that templates have a modifiable state value that can be dereferenced, see [templates state](#templates-state)
+Note that templates have a modifiable state value that can be dereferenced, see [mutable state](#mutable-state)

 ### Defined sources
 Sometimes you would like to just output a value from a [processor](#processors) or perform some complex operation without needing any particular input.